-THE ARCHEOLOGY OF DEATH ANG 6191 (section 4G20) ANT 4930 (Section 4G21) Fall 2020 Instructor: Dr. James M. Davidson Course Level/Structure: seminar Time: Tuesdays -- periods 6 through 8 (12:50 - 3:50 pm) Classroom: none (online) Office: Turlington B134 Email: davidson@ufl.edu Office Hours: by appointment Website for readings: Canvas Course Description and Objectives: The seminar's goal is to provide a solid grounding in the anthropological literature of Mortuary studies; that is, data derived from a study of the Death experience.
+THE ARCHEOLOGY OF DEATH ANG 6191 (section 4G20) ANT 4930 (Section 4G21) Fall 2022 Instructor: Dr. James M. Davidson Course Level/Structure: seminar Time: Tuesdays -- periods 6 through 8 (12:50 - 3:50 pm) Classroom: Matherly Hall Room 151 Office: Turlington B134 Email: davidson@ufl.edu Office Hours: Mondays: 1:00 pm to 3:00 pm Website for readings: Canvas Course Description and Objectives: The seminar's goal is to provide a solid grounding in the anthropological literature of Mortuary studies; that is, data derived from a study of the Death experience.
 In addition to archaeological data, a strong emphasis will be placed on the theoretical underpinnings of mortuary data, drawn from cultural anthropology and ethnography.
 Along with more theoretical papers, specific case studies will be used to address a variety of topics and issues, such as Social Organization, Spirituality and Religion, Skeletal Biology (e.g., Paleodemography, Paleopathology, and other issues of Bioarchaeology), Gender Issues, the Ethics of using Human Remains, and Post-Processual Critiques.
 The time range that we will cover in the course will span from the Neolithic to the 20th century, and numerous cultures from all parts of the globe will be our subject matter.
 Course Requirements: